CatalysmsServerManager/docs/docs/en/CSMM/advanced-handlebars.md

 ### if .. else

-Conditional statements can be used to run a command only in certain cirscumstances, or different commands for different circumstances.
+Conditional statements can be used to run a command only in certain circumstances, or different commands for different circumstances.

 ```handlebars
 {{#if (gt player.level 100)}}